chinghao0703/chinghao0703.github.io/_posts/2018-9-12-Recent-research-update.md

 \end{equation}
 $$

-One might wonder why convexity matter?
-One obvious answer is that **for convex problems, any local minimizer is a global minimizer**.
+One might wonder why convexity matters?
+One simple answer is that **for convex problems, any local minimizer is a global minimizer**.
 This means that in the optimization procedure, as long as we're *going down the hill* and agree to stop when we can't go any further, then we've hit the global minimum.
-There are of course gazillions of nice properties of convex problems which I refer readers to [Stephen Boyd's](https://web.stanford.edu/~boyd) book and course on [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/).
+There are of course gazillions of nice properties of convex functions in terms of optimization which I refer readers to [Stephen Boyd's](https://web.stanford.edu/~boyd) book and course on [Convex Optimization](https://web.stanford.edu/~boyd/cvxbook/).

 Now having defined QP, I want to switch gear to talk about another concept that was invoked upon in this paper: convex duality.